 Once you finish your PGCE, you’ll be known as a Newly Qualified Teacher (NQT).
 You’ll have this status for the first year, and whilst this is rare, it is possible to fail during this probationary period despite having successfully achieved your PGCE.
 So remember, while the PGCE is the first step to teaching, it’s not the last.

-For some non-university PGCE courses, you will only work in schools and may not learn as much theory behind things.
-This could be a plus, as it means you get more teaching time, but it could be a hindrance as you have less idea when you start.
+For some non-university PGCE courses, you will only work in schools and may not learn as much theory behind teaching.
+This could be a plus, as it means you get more teaching time, but it could be a hindrance as this provides less theoretical background into teaching methods and how children learn.
 In addition, PGCEs may not be best at the more obscure subjects.

 Finally, when looking at PGCEs, make sure to look specifically at university’s league table rankings for that course.
 Sometimes, the universities that are best at teaching are not necessarily the best in your subject, and given the course is designed around teaching, you want to make sure you find the best place for you.

 You should also take a look at the possible placement schools you could be sent to and whether you’d be comfortable working in them.

 Please note, a PGCE should not be confused with a PGCHE (Postgraduate Certificate in Higher Education), a postgraduate qualification undertaken by university staff and lecturers.